UnbihexiumFan/explorers-bane/README.md

 # Requirements and Playing Procedures

 Explorer's Bane requires you to have Python installed.
-For versions v0.2.0_1 and below, you need Python 3.9.0.
-There are modifications to versions v0.2.0_1 and below that are compatable with later versions of Python that end in -399, like v0.0.0-399.
+For versions v0.2.0_1 and below, you need Python 3.9.0. v0.2.0_1-399 was made to be compatible with Python 3.9.9.

 To play versions after v0.2.0_1, you also must click on the file `setup.py` to select a drive for usage with Explorer's Bane.